 That will depend on the efforts of pet owners like you.
 I am confident that there will come a time when pediatric spay/neuter of our pets is considered to have been a major error in judgment.

 Organized institutional pressure to practice pediatric spay/neuter is very pervasive in America.
 It's proponents are highly vocal and well financed.
 No level of government is free of their mantra.
 Their many publications are carefully sanitized to assure only their side of the question is presented.

 These corporate and institutional interests promoting early spay/neuter have similarities to another large American corporate interest.
 Both had stakeholders at many levels in the Community.
 Both were well-funded and sophisticated.
 Both were motivated by money and both had negative health effects on the creatures that consumed their "product".
 Both were willing to exert pressure on the government and others to preserve their livelihoods.
 Both fund large advertising campaigns to manipulate public opinion and both fund research likely to be favorable to their cause.

 The negative health implications and dangers of smoking first appeared in scientific publications in the 1950s.
-It was not until 1963 that per capita cigarette consumption in the US dropped and not until 1998 that their trade and lobbying group, the Tobacco Institute, was dissolved. (ref1, ref2) Negative information on the dangerous side-effects of early-age spay/neuter first appeared in scientific publications the early 70s and continues through today.
+It was not until 1963 that per capita cigarette consumption in the US dropped and not until 1998 that their trade and lobbying group, the Tobacco Institute, was dissolved. (ref1, ref2) Negative information on the dangerous side-effects of early-age spay/neuter first appeared in scientific publications in the early 70s and continues through today.
 Bad habits die hard.